rencastillo/tec-ma2003b-lessons/4_Factor_Analysis/beamer/factor_analysis_presentation.typ

   $"MSE" = frac(1, n) ||bold(X)_c - bold(Z)_(1:k) bold(V)_(1:k)^top||_F^2 = sum_(j=k+1)^p lambda_j$
 ]

+#slide(title: [From Concept to Computation: PCA Algorithm])[
+  *Ready to turn theory into practice?*

+  The PCA algorithm is like a recipe for finding the best viewpoints of your data.
+Think of it as teaching a computer to be that photographer we mentioned earlier!

+  *What the algorithm does step-by-step:*
+  1. *Preparation*: Clean and standardize the data (like focusing the camera)
+  2. *Find relationships*: Calculate how variables relate to each other
+  3. *Discover directions*: Find the best angles (principal components)
+  4. *Transform data*: Project data onto these new viewpoints
+  5. *Decide*: How many viewpoints do we actually need?

+  *Why follow this exact sequence?*
+  - Each step builds on the previous one
+  - Mathematical guarantees that we find the *optimal* solution
+  - Practical choices (like standardization) can dramatically affect results

+  Let's see the detailed mathematical recipe:
+]

 #slide(title: [Algorithm: Principal Component Analysis])[
   *Input:* Data matrix $bold(X) in RR^(n times p)$ (n observations, p variables), standardization choice *Output:* Principal components $bold(V)$, eigenvalues $bold(Lambda)$, component scores $bold(Z)$